-WisdomTree Investments and WisdomTree Asset Management (together, "WisdomTree") and the Funds make no representation or warranty, express or implied, to the owners of shares of the Funds or any member of the public regarding the advisability of investing in securities generally or in the Funds particularly or the ability of any Index to track general stock market performance.
-WisdomTree Investments is the licensor of certain Indexes, trademarks, service marks and trade names of the Funds.
-WisdomTree Investments has no obligation to take the needs of the Funds or the owners of shares of the Funds into consideration in determining, composing, or calculating the Indexes.
-WisdomTree Investments is not responsible for, and has not participated in, the determination of the timing, prices, or quantities of shares of the Funds to be issued or in the determination or calculation of the equation by which the shares of the Funds are redeemable.
-WisdomTree and the Funds do not guarantee the accuracy, completeness, or performance of any Index or the data included therein and shall have no liability in connection with any Index or Index calculation.
-An Index's past performance is not necessarily an indication of how the Index will perform in the future.
-WisdomTree Investments has contracted with an independent calculation agent to calculate each Index.
+WisdomTree and WisdomTree Asset Management (together, "WT") and the Funds make no representation or warranty, express or implied, to the owners of shares of the Funds or any member of the public regarding the advisability of investing in securities generally or in the Funds particularly or with respect to the Index Funds (except the WisdomTree Cloud Computing Fund), the ability of any WisdomTree Index to track general stock market performance.
+WisdomTree is the licensor of certain Indexes, trademarks, service marks and trade names of the Funds.
+WisdomTree has no obligation to take the needs of the Funds or the owners of shares of the Funds into consideration in determining, composing, or calculating the Indexes.
+WisdomTree is not responsible for, and has not participated in, the determination of the timing, prices, or quantities of shares of the Funds to be issued or in the determination or calculation of the equation by which the shares of the Funds are redeemable.
+WT and the Funds do not guarantee the accuracy, completeness, or performance of any Index or the data included therein and shall have no liability in connection with any WisdomTree Index or Index calculation.
+A WisdomTree Index's past performance is not necessarily an indication of how the WisdomTree Index will perform in the future.
+WisdomTree has contracted with an independent calculation agent to calculate each Index.